Prunus padus

-Prunus padus, known as bird cherry, hackberry (unrelated to the genus Celtis), hagberry, or Mayday tree, is a flowering plant in the rose family.
-It is a species of cherry, a deciduous small tree or large shrub up to 16 m tall.
-It is the type species of the subgenus Padus, which have flowers in racemes.
-It is native to northern Europe and northern and northeast Asia and is grown as an ornamental in North America.
+Prunus padus, the bird cherry, is a flowering plant in the rose family, the type species of the subgenus Padus, which have flowers in racemes.
+It is native to Europe and northern and northeast Asia.

 Distribution

-Prunus padus is native to Morocco and temperate Eurasia from the British Isles to Japan.
-Its distribution includes all Western and Central Europe north of the Pyrenees and the Alps and south of the treeline with small pockets also found in Iberia and Northern Italy and even parts of North Africa.
+Prunus padus is native to temperate Eurasia from the British Isles to Japan.
+Its distribution includes all Western and Central Europe north of the Pyrenees and the Alps and south of the treeline with small pockets also found in Iberia and Northern Italy and in the Atlas Mountains of North Africa.
 It also inhabits all of Eastern Europe north of the Balkan Mountains and the Steppe, as well as in the Caucasus.
-In Asia it is found throughout the forests of Siberia, Mongolia, the Russian Far East, Korea, Hokkaido, and parts of China with pockets in the Himalayas.
+In Asia it is found throughout the forests of Siberia, Mongolia, the Russian Far East, northernmost Korea, Hokkaido, and northeastern China.
 It is an invasive species in Alaska, prompting efforts at eradication.

 Description

-The fruit is astringent due to its tannin content.
+It is a deciduous small tree or large shrub up to 16 m, rarely to 20 m tall, with a trunk up to 80 cm diameter.
+The leaves are alternate, 7–13 cm long and 4–7 cm broad, with finely serrated margins.
+It flowers in mid to late spring, typically late May in Britain; the flowers are produced on spreading or drooping racemes 7–15 cm long.
+The fruit is black when ripe, 8 mm diameter, with deciduous sepals; it is strongly astringent due to its tannin content.
 Its fruit persists for an average of 12.8 days, and always bears a single seed per fruit.
-Fruits average 78.4% water, and their dry weight includes 31.3% carbohydrates and 1.3% lipids.
+The fruit averages 78.4% water, and their dry weight includes 31.3% carbohydrates and 1.3% lipids.